coder14159/olive/README.md

 The goal of the project is to send the messages with a zero message drop guarantee while holding latencies as low as possible and to support high throughput.
 An example use case might be for distributing market data from a stock exchange.

-An implementation of *boost::lockfree::spsc_queue* (SPSC) communicating over shared memory is provided for performance comparision.
+An implementation of *boost::lockfree::spsc_queue* (SPSC) communicating over shared memory is implemented to provide a performance comparision.

 To build, unit test and generate performance test data see [build and test the Olive binaries](./README-build-test.md).